 Even on warmer-temperature days, you can continue to skate thanks to refrigeration systems under the ice and surface-smoothing zambonis.

-Boston and Cambridge offer three excellent outdoor public ice skating rinks with plenty of available time slots, including the famous Frog Pond rink on Boston Common, The Rink in Fenway, and Community Ice Skating in Kendall Square.
+Boston and Cambridge normally offer three excellent outdoor public ice skating rinks with plenty of available time slots, including the famous Frog Pond rink on Boston Common, The Rink in Fenway, and Community Ice Skating in Kendall Square.
+(Unfortunately, Community Ice Skating will be closed for the 2024-25 season).

-If you don't mind going further afield, rinks at Patriot Place and Worcester Common Oval also offer lots of availability for public skating.
+If you don't mind going further afield, a newly-designed skating path at Patriot Place and rinks at Worcester Common Oval and Worcester Ice Center also offer lots of availability for public skating.

 In addition, you can also take advantage of public skating time slots at indoor ice rinks located in professional sports training facilities such as the Bruins' Warrior Ice Arena in Boston Landing in Cambridge, Kirrane Rink at Larz Anderson Park in Brookline, and Skating Club of Boston (which, despite its name, calls Norwood "home."